KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-gateways.md

 ./komodo-cli gettransaction insert_cointxid
 ```

 Via the returned information from the `gettransaction` method, we can verify the addresses were correct by looking at the `vout` properties.
-Store the `hex` value at the bottom to the text editor for later.
+At the bottom, there is a `hex` value.
+Copy the value to the text editor for later.
-There is also a property, `hex`.
-Transfer this value to the text editor as well.

 In the returned results there is also a `blockhash` value, which we can use to find out the height of the block which contains the `cointtxid` by using the method below.